syscoin-core/syscoincore.org/_posts/en/posts/2016-06-21-csv-softfork-instructions.md

 categories: [mining]
 tags: [soft fork, soft forks, bip9, version bits, mining, bip68, bip112, bip113]
 version: 1
-excerpt: There is an ongoing soft fork of the Bitcoin consensus rules.
+excerpt: There is an ongoing soft fork of the Syscoin consensus rules.
 While everything appears to be proceeding well, this article contains important information and checklists for miners and pool operators which must not be ignored.
 ---
 {% include toc.html %}

-There is an ongoing soft fork of the Bitcoin consensus rules.
+There is an ongoing soft fork of the Syscoin consensus rules.
 While everything appears to be proceeding well, this article contains important information and checklists for miners and pool operators which must not be ignored.

 If there is any doubt, miners and pool operators are welcome to [contact us][1].

 TL;DR

-1. Check all your nodes have been upgraded to Bitcoin Core 0.12.1 or compatible software.
+1. Check all your nodes have been upgraded to Syscoin Core 0.12.1 or compatible software.
 This must happen before block #419328.
-Note that if your GBT client(s) implement the protocol correctly, you will need to patch in [PR #8176](https://patch-diff.githubusercontent.com/raw/bitcoin/bitcoin/pull/8176) ([patch](https://patch-diff.githubusercontent.com/raw/bitcoin/bitcoin/pull/8176.patch)) or use [Bitcoin Knots](http://bitcoinknots.org/) which already includes it.
+Note that if your GBT client(s) implement the protocol correctly, you will need to patch in [PR #8176](https://patch-diff.githubusercontent.com/raw/syscoin/syscoin/pull/8176) ([patch](https://patch-diff.githubusercontent.com/raw/syscoin/syscoin/pull/8176.patch)) or use [Syscoin Knots](http://syscoinknots.org/) which already includes it.

-2. If you hardcode the block version please unset bit 0 of the version field before block 419328, or preferably stop hardcoding it and let bitcoind do it automatically.
+2. If you hardcode the block version please unset bit 0 of the version field before block 419328, or preferably stop hardcoding it and let syscoind do it automatically.

 3. Use a nLockTime value of 0xffffffff for the generation transaction to avoid any potential conflict with BIP113.